cyph/burner-sdk/README.md

 * `Cyph.options.voice`: Goes directly into a voice call

----
+## Language support

+This library is built using [Haxe](https://en.wikipedia.org/wiki/Haxe), which enables using one code base to target many different platforms.

-The following languages are supported:
+The following languages are actively supported:

-* Bash/shell (via npm package)
+* Command line shell (via npm package)

+* JavaScript / TypeScript (Node.js + browser)

+* Python 3

+The following languages have experimental support:

 * C++